arav06/aws-fundies/aws-security-compliance.md

 1. Describe and understand the purpose for
 	- Identity and Access management(IAM)
 		- Reality of security in the cloud
-		- Entities in IAM(users, groups, roles, etc)
+		- Entities in IAM(users, groups, roles)
 		- Policy, policy evaluations and the AWS Policy Generator
 2. Trusted Advisor
 3. Inspector